HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 find the scat of cats (top) or geese (middle), rather than fox (bottom).

-Trevor Williams and Andy Wilson note that foxes are able to smell
+commonly reported to the Fox Project.
+Williams and Wilson note that foxes are able to smell

-to 45cm (18 in.) below ground and often dig shallow holes, or scrapes,
+to 45cm (18 in.) below ground; they often also dig shallow holes, or scrapes,

 while searching for invertebrate prey.
 As with fouling, the authors

-recommend soaking a small amount of sand and placing it into the scrape
+recommend soaking a small amount of sand in repellent and placing it into the scrape,

-or spraying it onto the ground (depending on the applicator).
+or spraying a repellent directly on to the ground being targeted (depending on the applicator).
 If there

 are children in the garden, you can purchase specialist disinfectants